 And since successful vanilla gluten-free cake recipes aren’t easy to find, I encourage you to swap out the lemon extract and lemon rind, with flavors you want to try – perhaps just add vanilla extract to make it plain vanilla, or rosewater to add a rose flavor, or even culinary lavender?
 I’m not sure of these measurements but it’s worth testing.

 Of course, you can always just change up the frosting or top it with fruit and serve with yogurt.
 The options for this light, airy cake are so endless.
 I hope you love it!

-Day of baking, pre-heat the oven to 350 F.
+- Preheat the oven to 350 F.

-- Divide the batter between the three (or two) round prepared pans.
+- Divide the batter between prepared pans.

 - Bake for about 30 minutes, or until golden brown on top, springy to the touch and an inserted cake tester comes out clean.